ligato/docs/docs/tutorials/01_hello-world.md

 }
 ```
 Note that the `HelloWorld` struct is empty.
 Your plugin does not
-have any data, so all that you need is an empty struct that supports the
+have any data, so all you need is an empty struct that supports the
 `Plugin` interface.

 ---